Other important considerations

 Only your doctor can decide if SIMPONI ARIA® is right for you.
 SIMPONI ARIA® can cause serious side effects.
 Please read the Medication Guide for SIMPONI ARIA® and discuss any symptoms or questions with your doctor.

 SIMPONI ARIA® (golimumab) can lower your ability to fight infections.
 Serious and sometimes fatal events may occur.
 There have been reports of serious infections including tuberculosis (TB) and infections caused by bacteria, fungi, or viruses that have spread throughout the body.
-Other possible serious side effects may include lymphoma, a rare and fatal cancer called hepatosplenic T-cell lymphoma, skin cancer, other cancers, hepatitis B, heart failure, nervous system problems, lupus-like syndrome or allergic reactions.
+Other possible serious side effects may include lymphoma, a rare and fatal cancer called hepatosplenic T-cell lymphoma, skin cancer, other cancers, hepatitis B, heart failure, nervous system problems, lupus-like symptoms, or allergic reactions.
 To learn more about these and other risks, please read the Important Safety Information and Medication Guide, and talk with your doctor.

 The most common SIMPONI ARIA® side effects include: